NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 ### 2.3.2 Build Skia Debug

-- When you have build Skia before (especially if done in an , old,project folder: `./dependencies/win`), check and remove the old **System environment variables and paths**, old can impact the a new installation.
-Remove These:
+- **Check this**: When you have build Skia before (especially if done in an , old,project folder: `./dependencies/win`), check and remove the old **System environment variables and paths**, old system variables can impact the a new installation, so remove these:

   - Environment variable: **EMSDK**
   - Environment variable: **EMSDK_NODE**